greenbes/best-practice-docs/best-practices-typestate.md

 ---

 ### 7. **Document State Transitions**
    - Clearly document allowed transitions and state-specific behavior in comments or documentation.
+Use tools or plugins that generate documentation from code comments to improve code readability and maintainability.
    - Example:
      ```typescript
      /**